Read This First

 Prompt 3: If we successfully suppress the impulse to choose an ideology based on its emotional appeal and rationally conclude that reality is not nearly as beautiful as it would have been had we believed in an ideology of emotions, how should we feel about our rational conclusion about reality?

-The central claim is this: The realization that reality, when stripped of the embellishments of emotionally driven ideologies, is not as idyllic as we might have hoped, presents a nuanced challenge to our emotional well-being and philosophical outlook.
+In plain terms: The realization that reality, when stripped of the embellishments of emotionally driven ideologies, is not as idyllic as we might have hoped, presents a nuanced challenge to our emotional well-being and philosophical outlook.

 Validate your emotions